Master of Science in Nursing (MSN)

 Adult-Gerontology Primary Care Nurse Practitioner

-As a graduate of this program, you are eligible for certification through the American Nurses Credentialing Center as an Adult Gerontology Primary Care Nurse Practitioner upon completion of your degree.
-Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensure Board.
+Graduates are eligible for certification through the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP) as an Adult-Gerontology Primary Care Nurse Practitioner.
+Additionally, as an advanced practice nurse, graduates qualify to apply for prescriptive authority from the Indiana Licensure Board.

 42 credit hours

 525 clinical hours

 - N504 Leadership for Advanced Nursing Practice (3 cr)

 - R500 Nursing Research Methods I (3 cr)